-Financial Regulations have been recently updated by the s151 Officer so that the Council can meet all of its responsibilities under various laws and are annually reviewed.
+Financial Regulations were last fully revised in 2013/14 by the s151 Officer so that the Council can meet all of its responsibilities under various laws and are annually reviewed.
 They set the framework on how we manage our financial dealings and are part of our Constitution.
 They also set the financial standards that will ensure consistency of approach and the controls needed to minimise risks.
 The s151 Officer has a statutory duty to report any unlawful financial activity or failure to set or keep to a balanced budget.
 She also has a number of statutory powers in order to allow this role to be carried out, such as the right to insist that the local authority makes sufficient financial provision for the cost of internal audit.